arctelix/.dotsys/README.md

 > dotsys update

 Upgrade your software:
-> dotsys upgrade google_chrome
+> dotsys upgrade vim

 Sync a local repo with remote (auto push or pull)
 > dotsys upgrade repo

-Remove a topic from your config:
+Remove a topic's changes from your system (topic files remain):
-> dotsys uninstall emacs
+> dotsys uninstall vim

-Remove a repo you tried and all changes it made to your system:
+Remove all changes from a repo you tried:
 > dotsys uninstall github_user/repo_name

-Remove dotsys and all changes ever made:
+Remove dotsys and all changes ever made to your system:
 > dotsys uninstall

 ### Why another dotfile management system ?